 Getting to the city

-Beijing's transport system was revamped for the 2008 Olympic Games.
+Beijing's transport system was revamped for the 2008 Olympic Games, which included opening a rapid transit line connecting terminals 2 and 3 of Beijing Capital Airport with the Dongzhimen subway station in the heart of the city.
+Travel time from Dongzhimen to T3 is around 20 minutes, with an additional 10 minutes or so to arrive at T2.
 Shuttle buses run regularly to the city centre (about 45 minutes), Beijing Railway Station and major hotels.
 Metered taxis are also available, but it is recommended that passengers have their destination written in Chinese to avoid confusion.
-Travelling time to the city is about an hour.
+Arrivals should also ensure that the metre is in use, as taxi drivers will often try and charge a set, exorbitant fee.
+Travelling time to the city by car is about an hour.

 Local time is GMT +8.